Select Page

 As I compose this a few hours after their dialog, she is probably offering opinions to her friends about a Mexican on a bicycle she met on the street who doesn't speak English.
 I really really really want to offer lots of commentary about her attitude, but the more I think about it, the more I think Zeke summed it up better than anything I can offer.

 Google Translate told me that "Tu es un pendejo" means, "You're an idiot."
 Zeke says the actual translation is more colorful.
-Karen had no clue.
+BA had no clue.

 Score one for Zeke.